rubybookclub/rubybookclub.github.io/_posts/2025-01-30-eloquent-ruby-chapter-1-and-2.md

 categories: jekyll update
 ---

-This is a page for the summary notes of chapter 1
+This is a page for the summary notes of chapter 1 and 2